 Does CyberGhost work with Netflix?

-After a hiatus following Netflix’s global rollout, CyberGhost now reliably unblocks US Netflix.
-It can also unblock the French and German libraries of Netflix, which have slightly different catalogs of shows including some not available on the American version.
+After a hiatus following Netflix’s global rollout, CyberGhost now reliably works with US Netflix.
+It also provides secure access to the French, German, Italian, Swedish, and Japanese libraries of Netflix, which have slightly different catalogs of shows, including some not available on the American version.

 I’ve rounded up a list of other VPNs that work with Netflix here, which includes an analysis of 59 VPNs in 30 countries.

 Most VPN apps simply give a list of server locations to connect to, but CyberGhost works a bit differently.
 It lets me choose a server based on how I want to use the VPN.
 In addition to a list of locations, I can specify that I want to torrent or stream.
-The streaming option allows me to search for servers by the streaming channel that they unblock, including:
+The streaming option allows me to search for servers by the streaming channel that they’re optimized for, including:

 - Netflix US, France, and Germany